Using the Dashboard

 Tagging soups or yogurts

-Tagging salads or other hard packaging
+Tagging salads & hard packaging

 Are RFID tags microwave safe?